research-library/biotech/notes.md

 Delivering therapeutic cargo to specific cell types in vivo remains the central bottleneck.
 Multiple platforms are under development:

-- **Biomimetic nanoparticles.** Cell membrane-coated nanoparticles inherit the surface properties of their source cells, enabling immune evasion and tissue-specific targeting [Nature STTT, 2021].
+- **Biomimetic nanoparticles.** Cell membrane-coated nanoparticles inherit the surface properties of their source cells, enabling immune evasion and tissue-specific targeting [Li et al., 2021].

 - **Ferritin nanocages.** Self-assembling protein cages (~12 nm) derived from ferritin can encapsulate drug payloads and be engineered with targeting ligands.
 Their biological origin provides inherent biocompatibility.